At some point in your hunt for the meaning of aperture, you may have heard of the term - the exposure triangle.

 Generally speaking, the lower the f/stop compared to the focal length, determines the overall price.
 Prices vary greatly.

-But, this feeds off the bokeh idea.
+This feeds off the bokeh idea.
 The depth created in photography is achieved by using wide aperture settings.
-Having something between you and the subject, while focusing on the subject, creates depth.
+Having something between you and the subject while focusing on the subject creates depth.

 Example: Have your subject 10+ feet from you.
-Having something like flowers close to you (the photographer) while in frame, will put the flowers out of focus (bokeh).
-The subject would be tack sharp against their background which will be just as out of focus as the foreground (the flowers in this case).
+Having something like flowers close to you (the photographer) while in the frame will put the flowers out of focus (bokeh).
+The subject would be tack sharp against their background, which will be just as out of focus as the foreground (the flowers in this case).

 The is how real depth is created (along with other tactics, like editing/lighting work).
 Think of it like this - Bokeh, sharp, bokeh.
 Think of them as layers.
 You can also think of it as foreground, mid-ground, and background.
 With mid-ground in focus and the other two out of focus.